Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 # Getting Started

-Ayan and I had absolutely no idea how to use a Raspberry Pi when we first started working with it.
+Ayan and I ( Kushal Khemani) had absolutely no idea how to use a Raspberry Pi when we first started working with it.
 At the beginning, even basic tasks like flashing the OS onto an SD card or connecting it to a monitor felt overwhelming.
 To figure things out, we relied on a few YouTube tutorials that broke the process down step by step.
 Slowly, by following along with these resources, we gained confidence and were able to start experimenting with the Pi ourselves.

 **Helpful videos we used:**